FastTTS: Accelerating Test-Time Scaling for Edge LLM Reasoning: Motivation

-While these methods vary in their specific heuristics, they share a common underlying execution pattern: a verifier-guided search that iteratively expands a tree of reasoning paths.
-This process can be generalized into a two-stage loop: \begin{enumerate}[leftmargin=*] \item \textbf{Generation:} From a set of active reasoning paths (\textit{beams}), the generator extends each one by generating a new thinking step, which consists of an arbitrary number of tokens. \item \textbf{Verification: } A PRM, or verifier, evaluates each newly generated step and assigns a score.
-Top-scoring paths are then replicated to spawn the next set of active beams, while the rest are pruned. \end{enumerate} This two-step process repeats until all reasoning paths reach a terminal state.
+This two-step process repeats until all reasoning paths reach a terminal state.
 Various search algorithms shown in \figref{fig:tts_illustration} can be understood as specific implementations of this general pattern, differing in the heuristics they apply during the Generation or Verification stage.
 For instance, during Verification, standard \textbf{Beam Search} selects the top-K candidates globally with a static branching factor.
 In contrast, \textbf{Diverse Selection}~\cite{snell2024scaling, beeching2024scalingtesttimecompute} modifies this to improve diversity by choosing the top candidate from distinct subtrees, while \textbf{Dynamic Branching}~\cite{hooper2025ets, wu2024inference} makes the branching factor itself adaptive to verifier scores and system state.
-Other methods, like \textbf{Varying Granularity}~\cite{chen2025rethinking}, instead modify the Generation stage by altering the length of the thinking steps produced between verifications.
+Other methods, like \textbf{VG-Search}~\cite{chen2025rethinking}, instead modify the Generation stage by altering the length of the thinking steps with varying verification granularities.

-To understand the accuracy-latency trade-offs across different TTS methods, we conduct evaluations on the MATH-500 dataset.
+To understand the accuracy--latency trade-offs across different TTS methods, we conduct evaluations on the MATH-500 dataset.
 As illustrated in \figref{fig:tts_acc_spec_token_count}~(left), while advanced search methods often achieve higher algorithm accuracy, their overall latency remains a critical bottleneck.
 To address this system-level performance gap, we analyze the challenges shared by the abstracted TTS pattern.